wombleton/gitlaw-nz/acts/S/Shop Trading Hours Act Repeal Act 1990.md

 *   In this Act, unless the context otherwise requires,---

-    _goods_ includes all personal chattels other than liquor (within the meaning of the [Sale of Liquor Act 1989][14]), money, and things in action
+    _goods_ includes all personal chattels other than alcohol (within the meaning of the [Sale and Supply of Alcohol Act 2012][14]), money, and things in action

     _repealed Act_ means the Shop Trading Hours Act 1977